Metro Mobility Facts

 Metro Mobility funding and fares

+In 2017, Metro Mobility received $64.2 million in state and federal support, and fares generated $6.6 million.
+The average subsidy per trip in 2017 was $25.92.
 Metro Mobility fares are $4.50 for rush-hour trips and $3.50 for non-rush-hour trips.
-Trips greater than 15 miles outside the ADA-mandated service area will be surcharged an additional 75 cents.
+Trips greater than 15 miles outside the ADA-mandated service area are surcharged an additional 75 cents.

 The Metropolitan Council sets policy to ensure that Metro Mobility services comply with state and federal requirements, and also staffs and manages the Metro Mobility Service Center.
 The service center evaluates ADA-eligibility application/recertification packets, certifies eligible riders, provides customer service support, and manages and oversees the overall program.